adoptium/adoptium-support/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Question ❓
-about: We're happy to answer questions regarding the installation or configuration of AdoptOpenJDK.
+about: We're happy to answer questions regarding the installation or configuration of Eclipse Temurin.
 title: ''
 label: question
 assignees: ''